-Applicants must submit one complete copy or phonorecord of each work that is included in the group, and each work must be submitted in an electronic format.
-Applicants should not submit physical copies or physical phonorecords, such as printouts, photocopies, CDs, DVDs, or the like.
+If the serial has never been registered using the group registration option, the applicantApplicants must submit one complete copy or phonorecord of each work that is included in the group, and each work must be submitted in an electronic format.
+Applicants should not submit physical copies or physical phonorecords, such as print-outs, photocopies, CDs, DVDs, or the like.
 See 37 C.F.R. § 202.4(c)(9).